Unholy Alliance

 Maybe Eric is right.
 Perhaps his father — by unwittingly exposing widespread bigotry and hypocrisy within the evangelical movement — has indirectly saved Christianity by motivating true followers of Christ to finally stand up and be heard.

 Perhaps this is an opportunity for true Christians to redefine Christianity in America.
-Perhaps this is an opportunity for them to cut away the dead limbs so the proverbial fig tree may finally flourish and bear new fruit, to publicly release themselves from the shackles of political manipulation, and to disengage from the foolish controversies, genealogies, dissensions, and quarrels” of contemporary American politics.
-By exposing the evangelical movement’s grotesque underbelly, perhaps Eric’s father has provided a unique and unsolicited opportunity for true Christians to tear it all down and rebuild.
+Perhaps this is an opportunity for them to cut away the dead limbs so the proverbial fig tree may finally flourish and bear new fruit, to publicly release themselves from the shackles of political manipulation, and to disengage from the “foolish controversies, genealogies, dissensions, and quarrels” of contemporary American politics.
+By exposing the evangelical movement’s dark underbelly, perhaps Eric’s father has provided a unique and unsolicited opportunity for true Christians to tear it all down and rebuild.

 "Maybe Eric is right.
 Perhaps his father — by unwittingly exposing widespread bigotry and hypocrisy within the evangelical movement — has indirectly saved Christianity by motivating true followers of Christ to finally stand up and be heard."

-Protestantism, at least in contemporary America, has become a sick parody of everything it sought to overthrow under Martin Luther.
+Protestantism, at least in contemporary America, has become a tragic parody of everything it sought to overthrow under Martin Luther.
 Evangelical leaders like Falwell and Franklin Graham are the new medieval papacy, and the GOP the new Medici.

 What comes next?
 Will the reign of Eric’s father prove to be the impetus for the next great schism?
-Can those devoted to love and forgiveness, humility, acceptance, generosity, hospitality, inclusion, empathy and self-sacrifice — all principles Jesus Christ embodied and exalted — finally emerge as the true face of Christianity in America?
+Can those devoted to love and forgiveness, humility, acceptance, generosity, hospitality, inclusion, empathy and self-sacrifice — all principles Jesus Christ embodied and exalted — finally emerge as the true face of Christianity in America? ✚

-Note: Image added in 2025.
+Note: Image and additional web links added in 2025.

 Comments